sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

 ## Configuration attributes {#configuration-attributes}

-The main Sensu configuration uses the "root" scope (i.e. these attributes live at the top-level of the JSON document).
+The Sensu configuration attributes defined at the "root" scope are as follows (these attributes live at the top level of their respective JSON documents):

 rabbitmq
 : description